pedasingudeekshitha0-source/todo-list-app/README.md

 # todo-list-app
-Simple To-Do List web app using HTML, CSS and JavaScript
+Simple and responsive task management web app using JavaScript.